mixxxdj/manual/source/chapters/preferences.rst

 To modify a color, double-click it to open the color picker window.

 When editing the hotcue palette, the palette editor also allows assigning a specific default color to a hotcue number.
-This setting honored when :guilabel:`Hotcue default color` is set to `By hotcue number`.
+This setting is honored when :guilabel:`Hotcue default color` is set to `By hotcue number`.

 That makes it possible to assign just a few distinct colors to your hotcues